 Scripture reading – Matthew 2

-Still, the Jews waited for their Messiah, a Deliverer, a political Savior, a leader who would cast off the tyranny of Rome, and revive the glory years of Israel as a kingdom.
-When Christ was born, Israel was looking, waiting, and longing for a Messiah King, and so, we read,
+Still, the Jews waited for their Messiah, and hoped for a Savior, a leader who would cast off the tyranny of Rome, and revive the glory years of Israel as a kingdom.
+When Christ was born, Israel was looking, waiting, and longing for a Messiah King.

-Bethlehem of Judaea, had been the birthplace of King David, and was the city where Micah prophesied the Christ child would be born (Micah 5:2).
-Joseph and Mary, both of whom were of the lineage of David, fulfilling the decree of Caesar Augustus that the people should be registered in their ancestral homelands, had journeyed to Bethlehem (Luke 2:1-5).
-Arriving in Bethlehem, Joseph had been unable to find lodging, and the couple sought shelter in a stable where Mary gave birth to her Son (Luke 2:6-7) whom her husband named Jesus (Matthew 1:25).
+Bethlehem of Judaea, had been the birthplace of King David, and the city where Micah prophesied the Christ child would be born (Micah 5:2).
+Joseph and Mary, both of whom were of the lineage of David, obeyed the decree of Caesar Augustus and journeyed to Bethlehem to be taxed during certain days “because he was of the house and lineage of David” (Luke 2:1-5) Arriving in Bethlehem, Joseph had been unable to find lodging, and the couple sheltered in a stable.
+There, Mary gave birth to her Son (Luke 2:6-7), whom Joseph named Jesus (Matthew 1:25).

 The rumor of an infant king, a legitimate heir to David’s throne, was intolerable to a man like Herod.
-After learning there was a prophecy that foretold the birth of Christ in Bethlehem (Micah 5:2), the king dispatched the wise men to the city, suggesting that he would soon follow to worship the new born king (2:4-8).
-We read,
+After learning there was a prophecy that foretold the birth of Christ in Bethlehem (Micah 5:2), Herod dispatched the wise men to that city, and suggested when they found him to send word that he might also worship the new born king (2:4-8).

-Matthew 2:9–10 – 9When they had heard the king, they departed; and, lo, the star, which they saw in the east, went before them, till it came and stood over where the young child was.
-10When they saw the star, they rejoiced with exceeding great joy.”
+Matthew 2:9–10 – 9When they [the wise men] had heard the king, they departed; and, lo, the star, which they saw in the east, went before them, till it came and stood over where the young child was.
+10When they saw the star, they rejoiced with exceeding great joy.

-An infant King whom the wisest of men would “come to worship” (2:2).
+Friend, the wisest of men still seek Him, and “come to worship” Him (2:2).